nice-game-hints/night-of-the-rabbit/04-mw-magician/005-magician/010-fix-clock.md

 There is a napkin on the edge of the cup with milk.
 Take it and use it on the drop of oil.

 # Oily napkin
 Now you can oil the metal arm and attach it to the bellows.
+You get a key-shaped clock part.
+Interesting.
 Activate the cuckoo from the metal knob.